phishx-docs/phishx-docs.github.io/docs/en/guide/users/send_password.md

    ![Send a new password](https://cdn.phishx.io/phishx-docs/images/phishx_users_password_02.webp)

-4. Ask the user to check the password reset email in their mailbox.
+4. Ask the user to check the password reset e-mail in their mailbox.

    ![New Password](https://cdn.phishx.io/phishx-docs/images/phishx_login_reset_02.webp)